benubois/steamy/README.md

 Install by running

-    $ gem install mydump
+    $ gem install steamy

-mydump will look for a YAML file located in ~/.mydump which specifies the SequelPro saved connections directory.
+steamy will look for a YAML file located in ~/.steamy which specifies the SequelPro saved connections directory.

 The format of the file should look like: